Machine Requirements

 - Accounting and HR systems: Quickbooks, Zoho, Wave, ADP, and Oracle

-You will want to select all the identity data available.
-Look for:
+You will want to select all the identity data available in each source, look for:

 - System ID or account number - this is how you would look them up in the source system